 6 Factors that Could Cause Your Dog to Bloat

 Frankly, veterinarians don’t know the real cause, but contributing factors have been identified.
 All dog owners should read these and watch out for such signs in their own pets.

 - Older dogs that are on the thin side or underweight seem predisposed to bloat and are in the highest risk group.
 Deep-chested dogs and stressed out canines also fall into the high-risk group.
 One source suggested that purebred dogs are most likely to bloat.

 - What and how a dog eats plays a huge role in whether or not bloat looms in his future.

 - Vigorous exercise right before or soon after eating could trigger bloat in a dog prone to the condition.

-- According to Maryland Pet Emergency, a dog should not be fed a diet of kibble with animal fat listed as one of the first four ingredients.
+- A dog should not be fed a diet of kibble with animal fat listed as one of the first four ingredients.